omefire/mirakel-android/Development Tutorial.md

 ## Using Gradle

-The simplest way to build Mirakel using Gradle is:
+The simplest way to build Mirakel using Gradle(Version 1.12 is recommend) is:
 ```sh
 $ gradle build
 ```